-- 1. The State agrees to continue to pay the following contributions that went into effect January 1, 2016 for dental benefits.
-To be eligible for this contribution, an employee must positively enroll in a dental plan administered by the Department of Human Resources. - a.
-The State shall pay up to \$37.28 per month for coverage of an eligible employee. - b.
-The State shall pay up to \$65.09 per month for coverage of an eligible employee plus one dependent. - c.
-The State shall pay up to \$94.09 per month for coverage of an eligible employee plus two or more dependents. - 2.
+1. The State agrees to continue to pay the following contributions that went into effect January 1, 2019 for dental benefits.
+To be eligible for this contribution, an employee must positively enroll in a dental plan administered by the CalHR.

+- a.
+The State shall pay up to \$38.12 per month for coverage of an eligible employee. - b.
+The State shall pay up to \$66.56 per month for coverage of an eligible employee plus one dependent. - c.
+The State shall pay up to \$96.21 per month for coverage of an eligible employee plus two or more dependents. - 2.
 The employee will pay any premium amount for the dental plan in excess of the State's contribution, except that the employee's share of the cost shall not exceed twenty-five percent (25%) of the total premium.